Melody enjoys sharing her personal experiences with others. This is an unendorsed product review by a customer.

 Hot Shot Spray Handle

-This is when it all begain to make sense.
-I read the instructions again, and realized that it would be a better use the spray to use it in tandem with the bed bug fogger.
+This was when it all began to make sense.
+I read the instructions again and realized that it would be better to use the spray in tandem with the bed bug fogger.

 It was not until I looked more carefully in the instructions that I realize it actually says it is just a spot treatment.
-Through my mistake, hopefully readers will understand why the need to read ALL of the instructions.
+Through my mistake, hopefully, readers will understand why they need to read ALL of the instructions.

 If you are shopping for prevention, having something like this around could be handy.
 Say you go to a friend's house and find out they have bed bugs.